For additional information and resources available on drought assistance, visit the department's drought assistance website.

 - Real-Time Water Quality Data for Missouri (U.S. Geological Survey)

-- Precipitation over the last 24 hours (National Weather Service)
+- U.S. Weather (National Weather Service)

 Missouri Drought Assessment Committee

 Drought planning is action taken by individual citizens, industry, government, and others in advance of water shortages to mitigate some of the impacts and conflicts associated with its occurrence.

 The State Water Resources Plan (RSMo 640.415), which is a provision of the Water Resources Law enacted by the Missouri Legislature in 1989, requires the Missouri Department of Natural Resources (DNR) to ensure that the quality and quantity of Missouri's water resources are maintained at the highest possible level to support present and future beneficial uses.

 The provision was established to provide for the development, maintenance and periodic updating of a long-range, comprehensive statewide plan for the use of surface and groundwater.
 It includes existing and future requirements for drinking water supplies, agriculture, industry, recreation, environmental protection and related needs.